 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the X100T have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Fujifilm X100T Manual.
+Further information on the features and operation of the 1Ds and X100T can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Fujifilm X100T Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds: